daniel-centore/ParlerScraper/README.md

 * `share_link` (e.g. `https://parler.com/post/b726e8115d8948f3a72481d3a8f69be6`)\
 The link used within the share button.
 This is often null; the share button is missing in this case.
 However, even when this is null, going to `https://parler.com/post/`{id} let's you view the post.
 * `state` (e.g. `4`)\
 Unclear.
 Almost always 4.
-Sometime null or 7.
+Sometimes null or 7.
 * `upvotes` (e.g. `64000`)\
 The number of times this post has been upvoted